fbpx

 Postpartum cognitive difficulties, often referred to as “mom brain” or “momnesia,” are common among new mothers.
 These difficulties can include memory loss, brain fog, and lack of concentration, and they are believed to be influenced by hormonal changes, sleep deprivation, and the increased cognitive load of caring for a newborn.
 While these symptoms are typically temporary, they can be distressing for new mothers.
 Research indicates that these cognitive changes are part of the brain’s adaptation to better care for the baby.

-Tirelessly, they doctors fought to stabilize me.
+Tirelessly, the doctors fought to stabilize me.
 Ultimately, they saved my life, but when I awoke, I felt strange.
 Looking around, the hospital seemed unfamiliar.
-I laid in the bed and watched people entering the room.
+I lay in the bed and watched people entering the room.
 They called my name and poked at me but panic set in when I recognized no one.
 That night I lost my memories.
 Amnesia took away any recognition of my children, husband, mother, and extended family.
 For two years, I navigated a dark and unfamiliar world.
 Then, one day, my memories surged back all at once.

 Read more stories from Africa at Orato World Media.